Skip to Content

 Higashiyama District

-Turning back towards home, we walked down the charming, but busy paths of the Higashiyama District.
+Turning back towards our Kyoto apartment, we walked down the charming, but busy paths of the Higashiyama District.
 The narrow lanes of the Higashiyama District give a feel for traditional Kyoto and are filled with wooden building, shops and cafes.

 Visiting this popular shopping street in Kyoto with kids is a fun, non-temple activity.
 Kids will love the bright colors, the unique toys and souvenirs and plentiful ice cream for sale.